kevinolega/callcentertrainingtips/_posts/2019-07-31-solo-player.md

 The people who make it big are the people with a team.

+There are many names for these teams.

+The popular names include corporations, businesses and companies.

+Alone, a finger is weak.

+But together, it can build a fist.

+Or wield powerful tools.

+## Teamwork is Not Cheating

-And this is not limited to Business and Investments.
+This is not limited to Business and Investments.

 This also applies to all the different professions.